Best Baby And Toddler Travel Toys

 3. Anna Banana by Tiny Love.
 This fun interactive toy is also quiet!
 You can peel the crinkly banana skin, bounce it, hear the squeak, chew parts and look in the mirrors.Great from birth and apparently 1 year olds enjoy it too.
 Very versatile.

 4. Sassy Ring-O-Links Teethers.
 A firm favourite since she was a tiny baby and she still loves them now.
-The bright colours engage and provide visual stimulation, whereas the links have different textures on which appeals to babies since of touch.
+The bright colours engage and provide visual stimulation, whereas the links have different textures on which appeals to babies sense of touch.
 All linked together they can be used as a rattle, or separately as a teether.
 Another very versatile toy.
+They work brilliantly on airline bassinets!

 9. Buckle Toy Whale.
 My 1 year old LOVES this and it keeps her so busy.
 It has several buckles to do up, and a zip.
 The only issue is once they master the buckle, you may get asked a few times to unbuckle it, until they discover that skill too.
 Nonetheless, it has easily occupied her for over 30 minutes.
 A firm favourite on all our journeys, car included.